-“Where there is a will there is a way”.
+“Where there is a will there is a way.”
 Sagar Daryani, Co-Founder, Wow!
 Momo and his partner Binod Kumar have proven this statement to be true.
-A small business started with mere Rs 30,000, now stands at a staggering Rs 100 crore valuation in just eight years of inception.
+A small business started with mere Rs 30,000, now stands at a staggering INR 230 crore valuation in just a few years of inception.
 It has been able to expand its wings across eight cities and 96 stores.
 The very first QSR format specializing in momos has expanded rapidly.
 In fact, the Quick Service Restaurant (QSR) format is one of the profitable of the restaurant segments.
 Find out how you can open your own Quick Service Restaurant here.

 The Journey of Sagar Daryani and Wow!
 Momo

-POSist: How has been the journey with Wow!
-Momo?
-What was the idea behind Wow!
-Momo?
+How has been the journey with Wow!
+Momo so far?
+What was the idea behind it?

 Sagar Daryani: It has been eight years now.
 We started in 2008, 29th August.
 We grew with our own money.
 Till the time we reach three stores, we had revenue of Rs 19 crore with a little bit of debt.
-Last year, we got a valuation of Rs 100 crore where we raised Rs 10 crore.
-We are also entering in the second round of funding where we are looking at tripling our valuation.
+In 2015, we got a valuation of Rs 100 crore where we raised Rs 10 crore.
+We are also entering another round of funding where we are looking at tripling our valuation.

 Sagar Daryani: During our expansion, we never raised funding because money was not the problem.
 We were doing well and knew that we would get the funding.
 But you need to have the right bandwidth.
-Talking about consistency, we kept our model very simple as we only have 15 SKUs (Stock Keeping Unit) with 12 type of Momos, 1 thukpa and three type of sauces.
+Talking about consistency, we kept our model very simple as we only have 15 SKUs (Stock Keeping Unit) with 12 type of Momos, one thukpa and three type of sauces.
 The 15 SKUs are prepared in the central kitchen and supplied to different stores.
-We have 5 base kitchens across eight cities, so we are only managing those 5 base kitchens.
+We have five base kitchens across eight cities, so we are only managing those five base kitchens.

-Sagar Daryani: Yes, on the street you get momos for Rs 15 and we sell it for Rs 40.
+Sagar Daryani: Yes, on the street you get momos for Rs 15, and we sell it for Rs 40.
 Pricing was a concern at the beginning.
-But ultimately, quality of product and hygiene factor matters among other things.
-When you buy chicken momos on streets you get an onion momo.
+But ultimately, the quality of product and hygiene factor matters among other things.
+When you buy chicken momos on the streets, you get an onion momo.
 We focused more on our product rather than the pricing.
 When people can buy Pizza for Rs 700, people can spend Rs 100 for a good quality momos as well.

 As told to The Restaurant Times.